Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 A quote by Gabrielle Roth, founder of the 5Rhythms movement, became an important source of inspiration for me:

-“Energy moves in waves.
+Energy moves in waves.
 Waves move in patterns.
 Patterns move in rhythms.
 A human being is just that: energy, waves, patterns, rhythms.
 Nothing more.
-Nothing less… A dance.”
+Nothing less… A dance.

 How does energy flow through the body?
 Which subtle, hidden pathways connect body and mind?

-This first part invites the reader on a journey of exploration through the Eight Extraordinary Meridians (Qi Jing Ba Mai, 奇經八脈) — also known as the “Extraordinary Vessels”.
-We trace their historical origins and theoretical foundations, from the earliest classical texts to the rich traditions of Daoist alchemical thought.
+This first part takes the reader on a fascinating journey of discovery along the Eight Extraordinary Meridians (Qi Jing Ba Mai, 奇經八脈) — also referred to as ‘extraordinary vessels’ or simply ‘vessels’.
+We explore their historical roots and theoretical foundations, from the earliest classical texts to the deep alchemical traditions.

 1. Historical and Theoretical Foundations of the Extraordinary Meridians